-This prospectus is part of a registration statement we filed with the SEC, covering the securities offered hereby.
+This prospectus is part of a registration statement we filed with the SEC.
 The SEC allows us to "incorporate by reference" the information we file with them, which means that we can disclose important information to you by referring you to those documents.
-We refer you to the registration statement, the exhibits, financial statements and schedules thereto for further information.
-This prospectus is qualified in its entirety by such other information.
-The information incorporated by reference is considered to be part of this prospectus, and later information.
-We incorporate by reference the documents listed below and any documents we file in the future with the SEC under Sections 13(a), 13(c), 14, or 15(d) of the Securities Exchange Act of 1934 until the selling shareholder sells all of the shares covered by this prospectus (but we do not incorporate by reference any documents that we furnish to but that are not deemed filed with the SEC):
+The information incorporated by reference is considered to be part of this prospectus, and later information that we file with the SEC will automatically update and supersede this information.
+We incorporate by reference the documents listed below and any future filings made with the SEC under Sections 13(a), 13(c), 14, or 15(d) of the Securities Exchange Act of 1934 (Commission File No. 1-12298) until the selling shareholders sell all of the shares covered by this prospectus.